-If you’re a fan of barbecue, you’ll want this pork belly to get in your belly!
+If you’re a fan of barbecue, you’ll want this pork belly skin to get in your belly!

-If you’re unfamiliar with the term, “burnt ends” refers to a point of a brisket that’s sliced in cubes and coated in barbecue sauce.
+If you’re unfamiliar with the term, “burnt ends” refers to a point of a brisket that’s sliced into cubes and coated in barbecue sauce.

 Flavored with butter, honey, and barbecue sauce, and smoked to perfection, these pork belly burnt ends fulfill every barbecue lover’s desires.

 I am the biggest fan of char siu.
 It’s pork belly flavored with lovely Chinese spices and roasted to perfection.

 What you’ll get is a sweet and sticky, melt-in-your-mouth meat that’s perfect with rice or sweet bao buns!

 And with this simple recipe, you can have char siu right in the comfort of your own home.